Part 2. How to Manage Your Infrastructure as Code

 $ mv ch2/tofu/ec2-instance ch2/tofu/modules/ec2-instance

-Create a folder called live to store your root modules, as these modules configure your live environments:
+Create a folder called live to store your root modules:

 console